plumed/conda/README.md

 Here `/path/to/conda` should be the path where you want to install conda.
 You can choose it in your home so that you will have write permission to it.

-You might want to use a separate environment just for the Lugano tutorial.
+You might want to use a separate environment just for the Munster tutorial.
 You can do it using the following commands

 ````
 conda create --name munster-tutorials